Ice Age: Collision Course: Production

-The concept of Collision Course was deeply rooted in a scene from the first Ice Age film where Manny, Sid, Diego and Roshan are walking through an ice cave and they spot a spaceship that's encased in ice, an item that inspired this film in the series.
-As with the third film, which was also inspired by the ice cave scene in which The Herd comes across a dinosaur that was encased in ice, the team went back to the first film to search for a possible inspiration for this next installment.
+The concept of Collision Course was deeply rooted in a scene from the first film where Manny, Sid, Diego and Roshan are walking through an ice cave and they spot a spaceship that's encased in ice, an item that inspired this film in the series.
+As with the third film, which was also inspired by the ice cave scene in which the Herd comes across a dinosaur that was encased in ice, the team went back to the first film to search for a possible inspiration for this next installment.
 The characters were first hand-drawn on animation software, complete with color and animated clips of the characters doing specific actions.
 They were then sent to be hand-sculpted with clay, and ultimately scanned into CGI software and animated around the model.

-The "Figaro's Aria" sequence which involved Buck saving an egg from a trio of dromaeosaurs proved to be one of the most challenging sequences for Blue Sky Studios' animators, as it involved a continuous uninterrupted shot that ran for around two minutes long.
+The "Figaro's Aria" sequence which involved Buck saving an egg from a trio of dromaeosaurs proved to be one of the most challenging sequences for Blue Sky Studios' animators, as it involved a continuous uninterrupted shot that ran for around two minutes.
 It was one of the first scenes put into production but also one of the last to exit production due to its time-consuming and difficult structure, as the team would only be able to produce three or four seconds of footage a week.

-The recording session took place in Los Angeles, California since most of the actors live there while the studio is based in New York.
+The recording sessions took place in Los Angeles, California since most of the actors live there while the studio is based in New York.
 Director Michael Thurmeier and co-director Galen Tan Chu would take turns travelling to L.A. to head the recording sessions.
 In the film, Simon Pegg sang a rendition of "Figaro".
-Jesse Tyler Ferguson was offered the role after the producers saw his performance in Modern Family.
+Jesse Tyler Ferguson was offered the role of Shangri Llama after the producers saw his performance in Modern Family.
 It is his first time working in an animated film.
 Ferguson blew out his voice on the first day of the recording session because he did a lot of yelling.
 He then took a few days off and came back later to finish his part.
 He admitted that he struggled the first time he heard his voice come out of his character's mouth.
 As a result, he decided to stop watching interviews of himself on television because he found them to be "too weird".

 A promotional poster, shown in June 2015, at the Licensing Expo, revealed the film's full title: Ice Age: Collision Course.

 Music

 The film score was composed by John Debney, who replaced John Powell from the previous three films due to Powell being busy with other projects.
 However, most of Powell's score from the third film was included, along with David Newman's score from the first film.
-Jessie J performed a song dubbed "Superstar" as a contribution to the film.
+Jessie J performed a song dubbed "My Superstar" with Blaze n Vill as a contribution to the film.
+Other songs in the film include Simon Pegg's rendition of "Largo al factotum".